systematic-magic/aop/text.rst

 	`Exclusion:` if first sentence contains :ref:`pannel letters<figure_pannel>`, then it should be formatted in plain text.

-	|	:sampleb:`Figure 2:` :sample:`First sentence of legend text containing pannel letter (`:sampleb:`A`:sample:`) and letter (`:sampleb:`B`:sample:`) in a sentence case.
+	|	:sampleb:`Figure 2:` :sample:`First sentence of legend text containing panel letter (`:sampleb:`A`:sample:`) and letter (`:sampleb:`B`:sample:`) in a sentence case.
 Second sentance and rest of text.`

 	.. image:: /_static/html_figure_number_exception.png
    	  	:alt: Figure number
    	  	:scale: 99%

-	- If figure image has :ref:`pannel letters<figure_pannel>`, then check that referene to each pannel is present in figure legend.
-Reference is denoted by :ref:`pannel letter<figure_pannel>` and is formatted in bold.
+	- If figure image has :ref:`panel letters<figure_pannel>`, then check that reference to each panel is present in figure legend.
+Reference is denoted by :ref:`panel letter<figure_pannel>` and is formatted in bold.

-	| There are 2 allowed formats for the pannel reference (case of letter should match letter case in figure image):
+	| There are 2 allowed formats for the panel reference (case of letter should match letter case in figure image):

 	|	:sampleb:`A.` or :sampleb:`a.` - i.e. letter followed by period (.)
 	|	:sample:`(`:sampleb:`A`:sample:`)` or :sample:`(`:sampleb:`a`:sample:`)` - i.e. letter wrapped in round brackets ()

-	| Pannel letters can be combined in different ways in the figure legend text:
+	| Panel letters can be combined in different ways in the figure legend text:

 	| :sampleb:`A.` :sample:`and` :sampleb:`B.`